Addvilz/gullveig/README.md

 Gullveig offers for monitoring using both embedded and external modules.

-There are currently 4 embedded modules:
+There are several embedded modules available:

 - mod_facter - retrieves and reports host metadata using `facter`, if installed.
 - mod_fs - monitors and reports file system state (mounts, utilization).